What Makes a Sand Suitable For Equestrian Use?

 If the surface is too soft, it can ride deep and put unnecessary strain on the horse’s legs.
 When too hard, it fails to provide enough cushion and increases the risk of impact-related injuries.

 There is no official specification or standard for sand used in equestrian surfaces.
 However, there are key characteristics that we can use to determine suitability.

 Are you looking for a new silica sand surface?
 Why not request a free, no-obligation quote?
 Complete our quick contact form or give us a call in the office on 0800 044 8101.

 The following characteristics can help us to determine whether or not a type of sand is suitable for use in equestrian surfacing:

 1. Chemical Composition

 High-purity silica sand is durable, meaning the individual grains are less susceptible to breaking down through use, which will help the surface to remain consistent.

 2. Particle Shape

-Sands classified as either sub-angular have grains that compact well, providing a firm riding surface.
-Additionally, highly angular grains are more susceptible to fracture under the impact.
+Sands classified as sub-angular have grains that compact well and provide a firm riding surface.
+Additionally, highly angular grains are more likely to fracture under impact.

 3. Particle Size